 Fixture Congestion: NA

 Key Considerations: Bruno Fernandes remains the talisman with penalties – there’s a case to hold him through the rough patch.
-Mbeumo is the only other current consideration; otherwise, avoid for now.
+However, he is not too good to watch on the eyes as he is playing more of a CDM.
+I’d pick Mbeumo over him, as he offers more explosiveness.

 Fulham have two windows.
-The early GW4–5 offers immediate value; GW10–12 is a second chance after a tricky stretch.
-The lack of a clean, extended green run makes it harder to fit them in; but they carry FH value in GW4.
+GW5 offers some value; GW10–12 is a second chance after a tricky stretch.
+The lack of a clean, extended green run makes it harder to fit them in.

 Fixture Congestion: Limited European commitments reduce rotation risk, but timing around the mid-block is key.